 Do you have any unwanted musical instruments suitable for children aged 5 or younger?

-We will be resuming Rhyme Time for young children from Thursday 6th May and to ensure Covid-19 safety we want to rotate the musical instruments we use.
+Rhyme Time has resumed for young children from Thursday 6th May and to ensure Covid-19 safety we want to rotate the musical instruments we use.
 This means we need to build up our collection.

 If you do have any, please kindly drop them into the library during opening hours.
 Thank You!